MUKESHKUSHWAHA41866/collaborative-whiteboard/README.md

 - **Drawing Data**: Incremental updates instead of full canvas data
 - **Room Cleanup**: Automatic cleanup of rooms inactive for 24+ hours
 - **Connection Management**: Proper cleanup of socket connections and room memberships

-## Browser Compatibility

-- Modern browsers with HTML5 Canvas support
-- WebSocket support required
-- Responsive design for desktop and tablet use

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

-## License

-This project is licensed under the MIT License.